cbuschka/go-runproxy/readme.md

 opens a receiving socket.
 In case when the service opens the socket before startup has finished (as it is the case with spring boot) the service is throttled and cannot finish startup anymore.

-runproxy is a small tcp proxy that checks the service if it has come up yet (i.e. via a magic line appearing in the log output) and subsequently opens a socket to signal cloud run that the container is ready.
+runproxy is a small tcp proxy that checks the service if it has come up yet (e.g. via a magic line appearing in the log output) and subsequently opens a socket to signal cloud run that the container is ready.

 ```bash